I am a Senior Researcher at the Swiss AI Lab IDSIA

 on machine learning for diverse kinds of data related to haptics and haptic/tactile devices.
 I

-continue this line of research within the INPUT
+continued this line of research within the INPUT

 project, where an excellent European Consortium

-works on making the control of upper limb prostheses versatile and straightforward.
+worked on making the control of upper limb prostheses versatile and straightforward.
 The method of choice is the electromyographic signal,

 captured on the arm stump, processed by a powerful neural network based machine learning system.
+From 2021, I will co-manage the IDSIA

 I am interested in the properties of neural networks, particularly with respect to the data representation in trained networks, and with the